nyancss/nyancss/README.md

 yarn add --dev decss-loader
 ```

-To use low-level API, or to manage the core library version, install `decss`:
+To use the low-level API, or to manage the core library version, install `decss`:

 ```bash
 npm install decss --save